Helping Students Get Started in an Online Class

 5. Have students introduce themselves

-Create a class introduction forum for students to “meet” their classmates.
-Knowing that there are other students in the class that are on this journey experiencing the same things helps students to feel part of a classroom community, which can be a motivating and engaging factor in an online setting.
+Create a class introduction forum for students to “meet” their classmates and to help students foster a classroom community.
+Connecting with other students can be a motivating and engaging factor in an online setting.

 Sample student introduction forum prompts